vnijs/gitgadget/README.md

 # Git Gadget

-> Note: `gitgadget` is still early in its development.
-Use at your own risk.

 `gitgadget` is an Rstudio addin for version control and assignment management using git.
 The assignment management functions currently support the [gitlab](https://gitlab.com) API.
 PRs for github, bitbucket, etc welcome.

 `gitgadget` is not intended as a tool for all-things-git.
 For that you need something like <a href="http://www.sourcetreeapp.com/" target="_blank">sourcetree</a>.
 Its goal is to provide a few additional features not (yet) available in Rstudio that can be useful to students and faculty using git for classes.
 For an excellent discussion of this type of functionality see [happy git with R](http://happygitwithr.com/) by Jenny Bryan.